 Example #4 Not Securing or Safeguarding Valuable Property

 One of my most memorable examples of the importance comes from a consult I did with a gentleman.
-Before he left the consult, he asked me for some suggestions and tips.
+Before leaving the consult, he asked me for some suggestions and tips.
 I brought up how important it was to protect things in his home that were important to him and to move them to a safe location.

 Later that week, the gentleman came back.
 He told me that everything I told him had come to pass and how he should have followed my advice.
 He said he had left the consult thinking I was paranoid, and his wife would never do any of the things I said.